(Co)Homology of Lie Algebras via Algebraic Morse Theory: Afterword

 \subsection{Acknowledgment}

 This research was supported by the Slovenian Research Agency grants P1-0292-0101, J1-5435-0101, J1-6721-0101, BI-US/12-14-001.
-We wish to thank Luka Stopar for lending us the use of his superior computer for the more involved calculations.
+We wish to thank Luka Stopar for lending us the use of his superior computer for the more demanding calculations, and some programming assistance.